 One of the three conditions reported to have occurred in 2012, 2013, and 2014 was the presence of "skin lesions."
 Without further data, it cannot be confirmed that any specific pathogen(s) was responsible for causing the lesions.
-However, given that all of the prescriptions written to treat skin lesions were for antibiotics (Aquaflor®, oxytetracycline, erythromycin, and tribrissen), it can be affirmed that all conditions were bacterial in nature.
-While a given set of bacterial pathogens are known to affect salmon, the number of different antibiotic products (four) and the scope of potential bacteria that each of them may target (several), there is insufficient data to presume that the lesions were caused by a given bacterium or bacteria.
-As noted previously, skin lesions were the condition which resulted in the lowest number of prescriptions in each of the three years.
+However, given that all of the prescriptions written to treat skin lesions were for antibiotics (Aquaflor[®], oxytetracycline, erythromycin, and tribrissen), it can be affirmed that all conditions were bacterial in nature.
+While a given set of bacterial pathogens are known to affect salmon, the number of different antibiotic products (four) and the scope of potential bacteria that each of them may target (several), there is insufficient data to presume that the lesions were the condition which resulted in the lowest number of prescriptions in each of the three years.